mansi-TTN/toxic-classifier/README.md

 ## Notes

 - The model requires a GPU for faster training, but will run on CPU if GPU is not available
-- Initial training might take several hours depending on the dataset size and hardware
+- Training time on CPU: ~30-60 minutes
+- Training time on GPU: ~10-15 minutes
-- The counterfactual generation can be expanded by adding more toxic words and their alternatives
+- The counterfactual generation can be expanded by adding more toxic words and their alternatives to the dictionary

+## Troubleshooting

+1. **Out of Memory Error**:
+   - The code automatically handles out-of-memory errors
+   - Clears cache and continues training

+2. **Model Not Training**:
+   - Delete the 'checkpoints' directory to force retraining
+   - Check if train.csv is in the correct location

+3. **Slow Performance**:
+   - Reduce the sample_size parameter in main.py
+   - Reduce the batch_size parameter
+   - Use a GPU if available

+## Contributing

+Feel free to:
+- Add more toxic words and alternatives to the dictionary
+- Modify the toxicity level classification rules
+- Improve the counterfactual generation algorithm
+- Add more features or optimizations